Hilary and Jackie: Plot

 In 1960s London, Derek and Iris du Pré support their daughters, Hilary and Jackie, in pursuing music professionally after being instructed throughout their childhoods by their mother; the flute for Hilary, and the cello for Jackie.
 Though Jackie rebelled against practising as a child, she became a virtuoso in early adulthood, quickly rising to international prominence.

 While Jackie tours throughout Europe, Hilary remains in London with her parents and brother, Piers, and struggles in her musical studies at the Royal Academy of Music.
-She becomes acquainted with a gregarious fellow student, Kiffer Finzi, son of composer Gerald Finzi, and the two begin a romantic relationship.
+She becomes acquainted with a gregarious fellow student, Christopher "Kiffer" Finzi, son of composer Gerald Finzi, and the two begin a romantic relationship.
 Hilary begins playing in a community orchestra, where she garners local fame.
 Jackie returns home from touring in Moscow, and pleads with Hilary to share a flat with her.
 Instead, Hilary marries Kiffer, and the two relocate to a farmhouse in the country to start a family.
 Meanwhile, Jackie begins dating pianist and conductor Danny Barenboim, with whom she bonds over their mutual love of music.
 Her eventual conversion to Judaism and subsequent marriage to Danny, garners significant publicity.

 Later, Jackie arrives unannounced at Hilary and Kiffer's home, inexplicably forgoing scheduled engagements she has in Los Angeles.
 She confides to Hilary that she wants to have sex with Kiffer, and makes attempts to seduce him.
 The next day, Hilary finds Jackie stripped naked in the woods in the midst of an emotional breakdown.
 Danny arrives and attempts to console her, but she is indifferent to him.
 Jackie remains at Hilary's home, and Hilary consents to Jackie having a sexual encounter with Kiffer, hoping it will help her work through her nervous breakdown.
 This, however, ultimately creates a rift between the sisters.
 Jackie leaves and resumes touring, but yearns for a different life.